 Mendin rolled over and got to his knees.
 Three more of his men were approaching.
 “Stay there!
 We are under attack!
 Hold your position!”

 They brought a missile launcher?
 These Terrans did not fool around.
-Mendin was beginning to hate and respect them.
+Mendin was beginning to learn some respect for them the his deeply embedded hate.
 Mendin hopped to his feet, barely keeping his balance.
 He turned to look at the wreckage.
-His soldiers were sifting through smoke, debris, and bodies.
+As the smoke cleared, Mendin saw only mangled bodies, some still peppered by the suppressive fire coming from the Terran position.

-Inagrin.
-Curtani took a deep breath and shouted back.
+Mendin shouted to his men.
 “Fall back to the secondary position!
 We still have a fight on our hands.”

-The troops sprinted over to Mendin, keeping their backs to his in a defensive position.
+The troops sprinted over to Mendin, keeping their backs to him and their weapons trained in arcs around them.

 “They have us pinned down, Commander!”

-The Metamorph flew the perimeter of the platform, firing its mass rifle.
+The Metamorph flew the perimeter of the platform.
 Mendin’s team was trapped.
 The Curtani commander roared and charged the Metamorph.
-Mendin’s assault rifle peppered the sky with a myriad of inaccurate mass projectiles.
+Mendin peppered the sky with a series of inaccurate projectiles.
 The Metamorph dove from the assault, uninjured.
 Mendin reached the edge of the platform and looked down, he couldn’t find the beast anywhere.

 “Come back here, you coward!”

 Reflexively, Mendin put his back against a pillar just as the Terrans shot at his position.
 He spun around to the opposite end of the pillar and fired back.
-One of the Terrans was unprepared and took a shot in the arm.
+One reckless Terrans took a shot to the arm.
 The upper shoulder splintered.
 Gravity was a terrible weapon.
 Mendin leaped to another pillar, firing occasionally as he regrouped with his team.

 The firing ceased.

 Mendin waited for one of the humans to show themselves, but there was nothing.
+Minutes passed.
+Mending had waited too long.
 He motioned three of his troops to follow him.
 Mendin crept toward the position the Terrans last held.

 Then he heard the roll of a metal ball along the floor.
 It was rolling toward the door.

 The blast shocked Mendin as he watched two of his troops engulfed by a concussive blast and ripped apart.
 He was down to three men.
 Two other Terrans dropped into position on the other side of the platform.
 The Metamorph was also there.
-Mendin launched his grenade at the last Terran position and ran across the platform.
+Mendin launched his grenade at the last Terran position and ran across the platform toward the new arrivals.
 His troops opened fire.
-One Terran fell, his bones shattered and organs riddled by gravity projectiles from three Curtani soldiers.
+One Terran fell, bones shattered and organs burst.
 The second Terran, Mendin met personally, slamming the human’s forehead with the butt of his rifle and flinging the Terran over the side of the platform.
 The man screamed helplessly as he fell.
 Mendin aimed a shot and fired, turning the top of the falling man’s head into a canoe.

 “Mercy.”
 Mendin grunted.